dfrankland/grav-plugin-redirects2/README.md

 # Installation

-Installing the Redirects2 can only be down manually via a zip file until it is added to the Grav GPM.
+Installing the Redirects2 can only be done manually via a zip file until it is added to the Grav GPM.

 ## Manual Installation

 To install this plugin, just download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
-Then, rename the folder to `redirects`.
-You can find these files either on [GitHub](https://github.com/dfrankland/grav-plugin-redirects2).
+Then, rename the folder to `redirects2`.
+You can find these files on [GitHub](https://github.com/dfrankland/grav-plugin-redirects2).

 You should now have all the theme files under